Mohanavadivel-git/caasworkshop/lessons/10-deployment.md

 1. Open the `deployment.yaml` file.
 Replace all the `<CDSID>`'s with your CDSID.
 (Lines 4, 6, 11, 15, 30, 40, 56, and 57).
 Use Ctrl+H (CMD+H on Mac) to replace all at once.

-2. We can create our application using the `deployment.yaml` file.
+2. We can deploy our application using the `deployment.yaml` file.

 ```bash
 $ oc create -f ./manifest/deployment.yaml
 deployment.apps/<CDSID>-deployment created
 ```

-3. Access the Openshift Console and navigate to the springboot-hello-world application.
+3. Access the Openshift Console and navigate to your deployment.
 You can select the [running pod](https://api.caas.ford.com/console/project/devenablement-workshop-dev/browse/pods) and view the logs of the application.

 ---